Common Fire Hazards: Review The Most Common Fire Hazards To Prevent Fire and Smoke Damage

 Cleaning Up After A Fire

 No matter how big or small, a fire is a very stressful event.
-Even small kitchen fires can cause significant smoke and soot damage that pose a risk to the contents of your home or office.
+Even small kitchen fires can cause significant smoke damage and soot damage that pose a risk to the contents of your home or office.
 Clean smoke and soot damage up quickly after a fire to prevent permanent stains and other damage.

 Due to the nature of fires, smoke and soot particles can spread much further than the actual fire.
 As a result, smoke and soot can stained surfaces and furniture in other rooms or even damage electronics, photographs, heirlooms, and collectibles.